|Total Annual Funding: ~ $204.2 million in 2018|

 Arizona DOT releases a request for proposals for each of its research studies through an open solicitation process.
-Consulting organizations, which include private sector firms and universities, must register on the Arizona Procurement Portal to submit a proposal.
+Consulting organizations, which include private sector firms and universities, must register on the Arizona Procurement Portal Resources to submit a proposal.

 |California||Caltrans issues a periodic call for submissions that invites public research institutions (public colleges, universities, and government agencies) to respond.|